jundalisay/superb/content/en/social/economics/textbook.md

  -->

-After we discovered the four laws of value, it became irresistable how we could organize all of Pantrynomics elegantly under them.
+After we discovered the four laws of value, it became irresistable how we could organize all of Superphysics elegantly under them.
 Every concept in economics, from econometrics, open market operations, supply and demand, taxation, etc, can be put under four huge headings!
 Those four headings can then be put under our [universal equation](/social/economics/principles/eagle) `E = Gl`

 Here is the suggested outline: